Builtin Functions and Constants¶

 console.log(i.toString()) // Curly brackets missing

-loop is roughly equivalent to
+So a for loop is roughly equivalent to

 { <-- // Block establishes scope for variables defined in initializer